Thai art: Patterns and motifs

 Patterns in Thai art and design are often inspired by nature, including plants and animals.
 These patterns are commonly used to adorn buildings, clothing, and household items for various occasions.
-Thai artists and craftspeople draw inspiration from a variety of natural elements, such as lotus flowers, garlands, smoke, incense, and candle flames, to create unique and diverse patterns.
+Thai artists and craftspeople draw inspiration from several natural elements, such as lotus flowers, garlands, smoke, incense, and candle flames, to create unique and diverse patterns.
 Lotuses, including the sacred lotus, double red lotus, and magnolia lotus, have served as inspiration for many of these patterns, while others have been inspired by the swaying flames.

 Kranok pattern: The pattern is usually represented as a triangular shape with unequal sides or a lotus bud shape and is composed of three parts: the body, the tail, and the top.
-Skilled craftsmen create the intricate designs using knotting techniques.
+Skilled craftsmen create the detailed designs using knotting techniques.
 Kranok is derived from nature, based on the four elements of earth, water, wind, and fire, and must consist of the five elements of flora, which include clumps, sheaths, branches, and leaves.
 These elements are tied together in a pattern to form Kranok.
 The pattern has been widely used in Thai art, architecture, and crafts and is still celebrated today as a symbol of Thai heritage and culture.

 Krajung pattern: The structure of the pattern is in the form of an equilateral triangle, resembling the petals of a lotus or sugarcane leaves.
 The sides are pointed and separated, as if being pulled apart.
 This pattern is commonly used as a decorative border, such as on traditional Thai wooden furniture or on the top of Thai architectural features.

 Prajam yam pattern: The structure of the pattern is in the form of a square, resembling a four-petal flower.
 It is a popular decorative motif in Thai art and can be used to create continuous patterns or as individual floating flowers.
 The Prajam yam pattern is commonly used as a repeating motif in decorative patterns, such as on textiles, pottery, and architecture.

 Phum khao bin pattern: The structure of the pattern is in the shape of a cluster of rice seeds, or the shape of a lotus bud.
 This pattern is often seen in Thai architecture, such as the chedi dated to the Sukhothai period.

 Kap pattern: A tall pattern used to decorate or wrap around the base of poles or various rectangular shapes in architectural works.
 It resembles sugarcane or bamboo, and the pattern itself has protruding parts.

 Nok khab and Nak khob pattern: This pattern features the face of a bird or naga with its beak covering or incorporating other patterns.
 The design is typically located at the joint where the stem connects to the flower or leaf, and is a common decorative element in Thai art and architecture.